Melissa Damian

-Melissa Jean Damian (born 1968) is an American lawyer from who has served as a United States district judge of the United States District Court for the Southern District of Florida since 2024.
+Melissa Jean Damian (born 1968) is an American lawyer who has served as a United States district judge of the United States District Court for the Southern District of Florida since 2024.
 She previously served as a United States magistrate judge of the same court from 2022 to 2024.

 Education

 Damian received a Bachelor of Arts from Princeton University in 1990 and a Juris Doctor from the University of Miami School of Law in 1995.

 Career

 Damian served as a law clerk for Judge Ursula Mancusi Ungaro of the United States District Court for the Southern District of Florida from 1995 to 1997.
 From 1997 to 1999, she was an associate at Kenny Nachwalter, P.A. at their Miami office.
 From 1999 to 2010, she served as an assistant United States attorney in the U.S. Attorney's Office for the Southern District of Florida, where she worked in the National Security Division.
 From 2010 to 2013, she was appellate counsel at The Ferraro Law Firm.
 From 2013 to 2021, Damian worked in private legal practice as Of counsel at Damian & Valori.
 From 2022 to 2024, she served as a United States magistrate judge for the Southern District of Florida.